nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `mark 1 2` marks the attendance of the members at indices 1 and 2 in the displayed list as present :camera:
+* `mark 1 2` marks the attendance of the members at indices 1 and 2 in the currently displayed list as present :camera:

 <p align="center">
    <img src="images/markExample.png" height="500" align="center"/>